sdball/ex_duck/README.md

 # ExDuck

-ExDuck is an Elixir library to query the [DuckDuckGo Instant Answer API](https://duckduckgo.com/api) and format the results.
+ExDuck is an Elixir library to query the [DuckDuckGo Instant Answer API](https://duckduckgo.com/api).
+It can convert answer results to markdown.

 ## Installation